How to Apply & Enroll

-We are currently accepting applications for Spring 2015 and Summer/ Fall 2015.
+We are currently accepting applications for Spring 2019 (late start classes) and Summer/Fall 2019.

 As part of completing the online admission application students identify an educational goal.